 - Spotlight-Stealing Squad: Season 2 saw the CMC with more focus episodes (together and individually, combined) than any single member of the Mane Cast.
 As mentioned above they are Kid Appeal Characters to the Target Audience, which could explain why.

-- Token Trio: Since they represent the three different races of ponies — Sweetie Belle is a Unicorn, Apple Bloom is an Earth-pony, and Scootaloo is a Pegasus.
+- Token Trio: One member from each race of ponies — Sweetie Belle is a Unicorn, Apple Bloom is an Earth-pony, and Scootaloo is a Pegasus.

-- Town Girls: Sweetie Belle is the femme, Apple Bloom is the neutral one, and Scootaloo is the butch.
+- Town Girls: Sweetie Belle is the femme (the most girly with her singing and temperment), Apple Bloom is the neutral one (between Sweetie and Scoot), and Scootaloo is the butch (most tomboyish with her stunts and cruder behavior).

-- Unwitting Instigator of Doom: They accidentally released Discord by arguing in front of his stone prison in "The Return of Harmony - Part 1".
-At least, that's one interpretation of events; others think they started fighting in front of his statue because he was already getting close to freedom.
+- Unwitting Instigator of Doom: Discord broke out of his stone prison in "The Return of Harmony — Part 1" after they got into an argument in front of him.
+It's left ambiguous whether he broke out because of their argument or they started to argue because he was close to breaking out.

 - Vitriolic Best Buds: Apple Bloom and Scootaloo.
 Sweetie Belle is really only a part of this when the entire group fights with each other.